carun/carun.github.io/content/essays/2025-06-05-why-agi-is-good.md

 Perhaps the greatest gift of artificial intelligence is that it forces us to finally answer the question: what is artificial about us, and what is genuinely human?

 The parts of us that can be automated probably should be.
 The repetitive, the soul-crushing, the dangerous, the boring.
 Let the machines handle it.
-They don't mind.
-They don't have minds to mind with.

-What remains is relationship.
-Meaning.
-Purpose.
-The ineffable experience of being a consciousness that knows it exists, that feels, that loves, that grieves, that hopes.
-The strange miracle of creatures made of stardust who learned to contemplate the stars.

-AI will never understand what it feels like to watch a sunset with someone we love.
-It can describe the wavelengths of light, the atmospheric scattering, the neurochemistry of pair-bonding.
+What remains is relationship, meaning, purpose.
+The experience of being a consciousness that knows it exists, that feels, that loves, that grieves, that hopes.
+AI can describe the wavelengths of light, the atmospheric scattering, the neurochemistry of pair-bonding.
 But it will never know the ache of beauty, the bittersweetness of moments that are precious because they end.

-That knowledge, that felt, lived, embodied experience of being human, is our unique gift to the universe.
-In all the cosmos, as far as we know, only here, on this pale blue dot, has matter organised itself to feel wonder at its own existence.

 ## The Choice Before Us

 We stand at a threshold.
-On one side is clinging to systems designed for a world of scarcity, even as abundance becomes possible.
-On the other is evolving those systems for shared prosperity, genuine connection, and possibility.
+On one side is clinging to systems designed for scarcity, even as abundance becomes possible.
+On the other is evolving those systems for shared prosperity and genuine connection.

-The resources for the second world already exist.
+The resources for that second world already exist.
 They always have.
 What capitalism gave us was the innovation to unlock them.
-What we need now is the wisdom and channel to share them.
+What we need now is the wisdom to share them.

-AGI might be the disruption that finally makes evolution necessary.
-The economics simply won't work otherwise.
+AGI might be the disruption that finally makes that evolution necessary.
+The economics won't work otherwise.
 We cannot have trillionaires in a world with no customers.
-Something will have to give.

-When it does, we get to choose what comes next.
+Something will have to give, and when it does, we get to choose what comes next.

-Let's choose wisely.
-Let's choose the world that acknowledges what nature has given us: a planet of abundance, waiting to be shared.
-Let's choose to be the humans we've always had the capacity to be: curious, kind, generous, connected.
-Let's choose to see this moment not as a threat, but as the beginning of something we don't yet have words for.

 The brutal middle is coming.
-That's true.
-But so is what comes after, if we have the courage to build it together.

-What makes us human isn't our productivity.
-It's our capacity for meaning.
-In an age of artificial intelligence, perhaps we'll finally have the space to discover what that actually means.

-And when we do, I believe it comes down to three things: Purpose, People, Process.

-Purpose, because without something to live for, we wither.
-Not the manufactured purpose of climbing corporate ladders or chasing quarterly targets, but the deeper kind.
-The purpose that emerges when we ask what truly matters and have the freedom to pursue it.
-AGI doesn't threaten purpose.
-It clears away the noise so we can finally hear what our purpose has been whispering all along.

-People, because we are not meant to walk alone.
-Every wisdom tradition, every psychological study, every honest reflection on a life well-lived points to the same truth: connection is not optional.
-It is the fabric of meaning itself.
-In a world where machines handle the transactional, what remains is the relational.
-The conversations that change us.
-The presence that heals us.
-The love that defines us.

-Process, because how we get there matters as much as where we arrive.
-The brutal middle cannot be skipped.
-It must be navigated with intention, with care, with our eyes open to both the dangers and the possibilities.
-The process of building a better world is itself part of the better world.
-We become who we are through the choices we make along the way.

-Purpose.
-People.
-Process.
-These aren't just strategies for surviving the age of AI.
-They're what make a human life worth living in any age.
+But so is what comes after, if we navigate it with intention.
+And when we do, it comes back to the same three things I started with: Purpose, People, Process.
+Not as strategies for surviving the age of AI, but as what makes a human life worth living in any age.